-The Company uses the "management approach" to identify its reportable segments.
+The Company uses the "management approach" under ASC 280, "Segment Reporting," to identify its reportable segments.
 The management approach designates the internal organization used by management for making operating decisions and assessing performance as the basis for identifying the Company's reportable segments.
-Using the management approach, the Company determined that it has three operating segments: Health Services (multi-specialty medical group including the NWC GYN practice, the NCFM functional medicine practice, the BTG physical therapy practice, and the AEU cosmetic services practice), Digital Healthcare (develops and markets the "HealthLynked Network," an online personal medical information and record archive system), and Medical Distribution (comprised of the operations of MOD, a virtual distributor of discounted medical supplies selling to both consumers and medical practices).
+Using the management approach, the Company determined that it has three operating segments: Health Services (the NCFM functional medicine practice, the BTG physical therapy practice, the AEU cosmetic services practice, CCN primary care practice, and the NWC GYN practice that was discontinued in October 2024), Digital Healthcare (develops and markets the "HealthLynked Network," an online personal medical information and record archive system), and Medical Distribution (comprised of the operations of MOD, a virtual distributor of discounted medical supplies selling to both consumers and medical practices).

 The Company's ACO/MSO segment was sold on January 17, 2023.
-As described in further detail in Note 4, "Discontinued Operations," this unit's assets and liabilities are classified as held for sale as of December 31, 2022 and the unit's results of operations are classified as "Income (loss) from operations of discontinued operations" in the years ended December 31, 2023 and 2022.
+As described in further detail in Note 4, "Discontinued Operations," this unit's results of operations are classified as "Income (loss) from operations of discontinued operations" in the years ended December 31, 2024 and 2023.